mbyrne00/intellij-plugin-cypher/README.md

 It will use files with `.cyp` extension.
 Also Cypher language can be injected in any string (i.e. in Java).

+**WARNING:** Currently plugin is in early alpha.
+Bugs, crashes, incompatibilities may occur.

 ## Installation

+Plugin should be available in Jetbrains repositories somewhere in near future.

 **Manual:**